 Jesus’ reply to Nicodemus reveals the nature of the Kingdom of God.
 It begins as an inner kingdom, an inner rule of God.
 Later, when the Lord returns, the inner rule in the saints will be visible as an outer Kingdom.
 But for now, we are dealing with an inner kingdom.

 Why must we be born again in order to see and enter the Kingdom of God?
 It is because the Kingdom is Christ.
 It is not of flesh and blood.
 It is Christ who is born in us.
 He Himself is God’s Kingdom, God’s Word, God’s rule.

 The Lord Jesus is the Word of God made flesh, through whom God created all things.
 As we partake of Christ’s body and blood, the Word of God is written in our mind and heart.
 This is the Kingdom of God.
 This is our resurrection.
 This is our flesh being made the Word that we might be part of our Lord.

 The term “born again” is widely used in the Christian religion.
 But we are using it incorrectly.
 We are speaking of a largely mental conversion to the Christian religion.
 In actuality, to be born again is to have the Word of God planted in our personality.
 If we take care of it by prayer, obedience, and meditating in the Bible, the seed finally will grow into a Son of God.

 All of the parables of the Lord Jesus are about the Kingdom of God.
 There is no parable having to do with going to Heaven, as far as I know.
 The Lord Jesus always taught about the Kingdom of God.

 This is the true nature of the Kingdom of God.
 It is a seed that has come from God.
 It is planted in us.
 It grows.
-In two of four kinds of people it bears no lasting fruit.
+But in two of four kinds of people, it bears no lasting fruit.

 The fruit, by the way, is the image of Christ.
 It is the Kingdom of God.